Honors Program in Psychological Science

 Although it is recommended that students register for all four semesters of the Honors Seminar (described below), we recognize that some students may be able to complete the Honors Program in three semesters.
 This 3-semester option accommodates students with plans to study abroad or who have other academic requirements that conflict with the program.
 All students are required to register for the Honors Seminar in the Spring term of their senior year.
 However, the other two semesters of the seminar may be any two of the three remaining terms of the junior and senior year.
 Students who wish to choose the 3-semester option must obtain permission from their faculty mentor, before they apply to the Honors Program.
 In some cases, students will be required to arrange to work with their faculty mentor over the summer of their Junior year to make the necessary progress on the Honors Project.

-In the Fall of their Junior year, students should enroll in PSY3980 (A&S) or PSY-PC 3980 (Peabody).
-During this term, students will focus on information literacy, particularly literature searches and literature review.
+In the Fall of their Junior year, students should enroll in PSY 3980 (A&S) or PSY-PC 3980 (Peabody).
+If a student is completing eligible majors in both A&S and Peabody, they should register in accordance with the college from which they wish to receive the honors designation.
+During this first term, students will focus on information literacy, particularly literature searches and review.
 By the end of the semester, students will write a brief summary of the research problem they wish to address with their honors project.

 In the Spring semester of the Junior year, students should enroll in PSY (or PSY-PC) 3981.
-During this term, students will focus on responsible conduct of research, navigating the IRB, and preparing a research proposal that outlines in detail the research that the student will undertake.
+During this term, students will focus on preparing a proposal that outlines in detail the research that the student will undertake.
 Although supported by activities in the Honors Seminar, this research plan will derive primarily from regular collaboration between the student and the research mentor.
+The research plan must be completed by the start of the student’s Senior year, and approved by both the faculty mentor and a director of the Honors Program, in order for a student to advance further in the program.

 In the Spring of their Senior year, students should register for PSY (or PSY-PC) 4999.
 During this final semester, students will focus on research communication in a variety of forms, including data tables and figures, posters, oral presentations, as well as the written thesis itself, which is due in the middle of March.
-Students will defend their thesis in front of a committee of three persons--their research advisor, another member of the Psychological Science faculty, and a graduate student who is knowledgeable about the area of research.
-In April, students also present the final research project in the form of a poster at Psychology Day.
-Students will have opportunities in class to practice their presentations and defense in front of their peers.
+Students will defend their thesis in front of a committee of three persons–their research advisor, another member of the Psychological Science faculty, and a graduate student who is knowledgeable about the area of research.
+Students will have opportunities in the Honors Seminar to practice their presentations and defense in front of their peers.
+In April, students present their research project in the form of a poster at Psychology Day, which also serves as a celebration of their accomplishments in the honors program.

 The Directors of the Honors Program (see below) and the student’s faculty mentor will jointly determine student grades each semester based on both laboratory- and classroom-based activities.